variantstudios/wisdomwaysacupuncture.com/_categories/my-paleo-life.md

 ###### If you struggle to eat the way you think you should, you’re not alone!

 ###### Sometimes patients get the impression that I’m “perfect” with self-care and never share their challenges.
-But every lifestyle change we make has a steep learning curve, and when I went paleo several years ago, I stumbled through my own foibles, temper-tantrums, delightful discoveries, and triumphs.
+But every lifestyle change has a steep learning curve, and when I went paleo several years ago, I stumbled through my own foibles, temper-tantrums, delightful discoveries, and triumphs.

 ###### These posts tell some of those stories.
 I hope they’ll inspire you to keep on goin’ when you hit walls of frustration and feelings of failure.